|Rewards Rating:||4.7 / 5|

 If Marriott is your hotel of choice, the Marriott Bonvoy Boundless credit card is another hotel rewards card worth considering.
-In addition to a comparable annual fee and similar sign-up bonus, the Bonvoy Boundless card offers a lot of value for frequent Marriott guests.
+In addition to a comparable annual fee, the Bonvoy Boundless card offers a lot of value for frequent Marriott guests.
 At up to 17 points per dollar on Marriott Bonvoy hotel purchases and 2 points per dollar on other purchases, the earnings scheme is a bit less generous than what the IHG Rewards Club Premier card offers.
 That said, the value of rewards earned per dollar of spending is twice as high with the Bonvoy Boundless.

 The combined portfolio of Marriott and Ritz-Carlton hotels offers the best coverage of any hotel network in the world, with more than 7,000 hotels in 130+ countries.
 In other words, cardholders are practically guaranteed to find a rewards room at various price points anywhere you want to travel.

 Although the value of Hilton Honors points (0.5 cents apiece) are roughly the same as IHG points, it’s a more lucrative card when it comes to the overall value of the rewards you earn.
 Factoring in the earnings rate and estimated point value, each dollar of spending gets you an estimated 2.37 cents in rewards value — much better than the 0.9 cents you get with the IHG Rewards Club Premier card.